The Log-Convex Density Conjecture and vertical surface area in warped products: with radial density

-\item If there is finite total volume and then spheres about the origin bounding volume less than or equal to half the total volume of the space at the origin (resp. at infinity) minimize tangential surface area among hypersurfaces of finite surface area bounding the same volume and thus are uniquely isoperimetric for all volumes. \item If there infinite volume at both the origin and infinity and both
+then spheres about the origin bounding volume less than or equal to half the total volume of the space at the origin (resp. at infinity) minimize tangential surface area among hypersurfaces of finite surface area bounding the same volume and thus are uniquely isoperimetric for all volumes. \item If there infinite volume at both the origin and infinity and both

 then any sphere about the origin $S$ minimizes vertical surface area and thus uniquely minimizes surface area among rectifiable hypersurfaces $H$ bounding net volume zero with $S$. \end{enumerate} \end{thm} \begin{proof} This is just Theorem \ref{thm:GeneralFibersDensityMinimizeTanUnIso} applied in this setting.
 To obtain, for example, \emph{(1)-(b)}, we consider the warped product with the interval reflected about 0.
 The only case that needs extra verification is \emph{(2), }for which we must verify that $\int_{1}^{\infty}\Phi_{S}(r)r^{n-2}dr=\infty$ (the other case following similarly).
 However, by the convexity condition and the fact that $\lim_{r\rightarrow0}|\partial B_{r}|=0$, $|\partial B_{r}|=c\cdot r^{n-1}\Psi_{S}(R)$ must be increasing, and thus